scottwestover/scottwestover.dev/hugo-site/content/post/2024/08/solitaire-phaser-3-tutorial-6/index.md

 ![Title scene images](./images/solitaire-phaser-3-tutorial-6-1.png)

 To make the title scene a little less static, we can add a simple animation to have the `click to start` image flash slowly.
 To create simple animations like this, we can create what is called a Tween in Phaser.
-A Tween in Phaser allows you manipulate properties on your game object to be any value, based on a duration and a type of ease, and these are created via the Tween Manager in Phaser.
+A Tween in Phaser allows you manipulate properties on your game object to be any value, based on a duration and a type of ease, and Tweens are created via the Tween Manager in Phaser.
 One example is if we wanted to animate a game object across our Scene in Phaser, we could use a Tween in Phaser to update the `x` value on game object, and we could control this animation by setting things like a `duration` (how long the animation will last), `delay` (how long to wait before the animation starts), and many more properties.

 To do this, add the following code to the bottom of the `create` method: